ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Bare metal server
 {: #vc_vcenterserveroverview-bare-metal}

-* For NSX-T, you can order two or more bare metal servers in the consolidated or management cluster and in the workload cluster.
+* For NSX-T, you can order three or more bare metal servers in the consolidated or management cluster, and optionally two or more bare metal servers in the workload cluster.
 * For NSX-V, you can order two or more bare metal servers.

 Skylake servers are not supported for vSphere Enterprise Plus 7.0 instances.